-Over time, a species of tree that evolved into the red maple did so in part because it succeeded in finding a way to disburse numerous seeds over a greater distance.
-As kids we called them “pinwheels.”
+Over time, a species of tree that evolved into the maple did so in part because it succeeded in finding a way to disburse numerous seeds over a greater distance.
+As kids we called them “pinwheels” or “helicopter seeds.”
 Hedging no bets in the area of reproduction, between 12,000 and 90,000 of these seeds can fall from a single tree in one season.

 In this image I see a delivery system, a “package” perfectly designed to accomplish its mission.
 The heavier bulb containing the seed responds to gravity, pointing downward so it can penetrate the ground, while the aerodynamic “wing” system takes advantage of the wind to disperse the seed beyond the tree’s roots where it can germinate in fresh soil with the added advantage of increased sunlight.
 The design alone increased the odds of successful reproduction.

 Because creation begins with imagination, when I think of seeds, I think of ideas.
 Of the number of ideas I’ve had, relatively few passed beyond germination.
 Fewer yet reached maturity.
 With time and experience we become more selective in our wanting, but how is it that some goals, even when pursued with passion and persistence, do not come to fruition?
 Two examples, one from business the other from teaching, come to mind for me, both of which—in hindsight—provided the same simple but profound lesson: Apple trees don’t grow from peach seeds.
 They are both fruit trees, but their inherent designs, growth needs and strategies are very different.